Save on Pinterest

 Target

-Threshold offers a lot of sophisticated, restrained designs, while Opalhouse with its designer collaborations offers boho and quirky.
-You can also score other buzzy brands like Tempaper and RoomMates, convenient and affordable for around $1 to $1.25 per sq. ft.
+For a nice selection of removable and peel-and-stick wallpaper options, Target is a solid bet.
+In-house brand, Threshold, offers a lot of sophisticated, restrained designs while Opalhouse has designer collaborations that are boho and quirky.
+You can also score other buzzy brands, like Tempaper and RoomMates, which are convenient and affordable for around $1 to $1.25 per square foot.